From the Warring Totalitarian Shadows of the Past to the Illiberal Threats of the Present

 This is one of the two public sessions in the framework of the second summer school of the European Federation of Catholic Universities FUCE.

-The lecture will be introduced by Sarah Durelle-Marc, Associate Professor at the Law Faculty (FLD) of the Catholic University of Lille and coordinator of the first course on the contribution of history to European consciousness of the summer school program.
+The lecture will be introduced by Sarah Durelle-Marc, Associate Professor at the Law Faculty (FLD) of the Catholic University of Lille and coordinator of the first course of the summer school program on the contribution of history to European consciousness.

 To re-boost Europhilia against widespread Europhobia, Europeans have to reconsider anew those structural ingredients and conquests that have been the driving pillars of European life, one such pillar being humanism.
 However, and throughout various historical periods, it was that same humanism and, hence, the identifying consciousness of Europe, that succumbed before inhumane existential immorality, collective nihilism, extremism, violence, war, genocide, dictatorship, political and diplomatic unilateralism, crisis, poverty and desperation.